Frequently asked questions......

 How do I join your classes?

-Please look at CLASSES page for Class Schedule.
+Please look at CLASSES page for Class Schedule & Venues.

-Please look at follow instructions for HOW to BOOK / PAY
+Follow instructions for HOW to BOOK + PAY.

-All the information is there for you on my website, if you have any issues, please contact me.
+All the information is there for you on my website, if you have any issues or further questions,

 Do you need to be flexible to join your Yoga classes?